educational-resources-and-services/bibletags-widget/README.md

 * Check in with Bruce McClean - will they make the fix?
   - https://github.com/translationCoreApps/usfm-js/issues/50

-* Hebrew
-  * Change sub-strongs numbers to .1, .2 etc.
-  * Indicate in UI if word is Aramaic (see in morph)
-    - record language in definitions table?
-* Greek
-  * Get rid of zero padding on strongs + put a dot before the last digit
-  * pos
-  * Jesse: usfm-js library discussion, updates to UGNT

 * utilize definitionsByPosition query for when wordnum supplied (so only a single back-and-forth is needed)